sunaku/binman/man/man0/README.markdown

 [binman] produces UNIX manual pages for executable scripts using [md2man].
 Simply [document your script in Markdown][md2man-markdown] as a comment at the top of your script and call `binman show` to display it as a UNIX manual page!
-Or, call `binman help` to display your manual _only_ when your script receives with `-h` or `--help` command-line options.
+Or, call `binman help` to display your manual _only_ when your script is run with `-h` or `--help` command-line options.
 Or, call `binman load` to extract the manual from your script for your own custom processing, outside of binman.
 And that's not all: [see the manual][binman-man] for even more possibilities!